moazin/gsoc-proposal/proposal.md

 ### Opensource Projects
 - Math Trade with Trade Maximizer, currently implemented using Couchbase.
 This ensures maximum possible trades between people.
 Both API and a simple frontend is available on github.
-- HSM, this project's main purpose is to write encryption and hashing algorithms that can run on small microcontrollers
+- Hardware Security Module, this project's main purpose is to write encryption and hashing algorithms that can run on small microcontrollers
 - [Feat: Added XML support to Graphiql](https://github.com/graphql/graphiql/pull/1430)

 ### Test Project

 I have created both server and client.
 They are deployed on AWS.
 This is a basic app.
 API provides information of patients, hospitals and statistics.
 New patients and hospitals can be added using mutations.
+GraphQL is used to avoid under-fetching and over-fetching.
 Links are given here.

 - [AWS : GraphQL Hospital Server](http://52.66.182.42:3003)